kwargdevs/linkshare/README.md

 5. Open a pull request in the main repository and provide a clear description of your changes.

+## Using the Tailwind CSS in The Project
+### cd into `jstools` folder
+1. `cd jstools`
+### Run the following command to install dependencies for tailwind css:

+2. `npm install tailwindcss autoprefixer clean-css-cli`

+### Run the following command to rebuild the tailwind css:

+- **Note**: Run this command everytime you make tailwind css changes.

+3. `npm run build`

+- **Also Note**: If you prefer using normal css, make your changes in the static/tailwind.css.
+Then run the command above everytime you make any changes i.e ``npm run build``

 ## License

 This project is licensed under the [MIT License](LICENSE).